BaderLab/AutoAnnotateApp/docs/CreatingAnAnnotationSet.rst

 Label Column
   Column used to generate the labels.

-.. note:: Quick start uses clusterMaker2 MCL algorithm, with the "Adjacent Words" label option.
+.. note:: Quick start uses the clusterMaker2 MCL algorithm, with the "Adjacent Words" label option.

 Advanced